Dream House (game show): NBC

 Dream House premiered in the 11:30 a.m.
 Eastern (10:30 a.m.
 Central) time slot on April 4, 1983, replacing the 13-week game show Hit Man (which had been canceled despite the network's ratings increasing in that slot).
 Airing opposite the second half of the highly rated CBS game show The Price Is Right on CBS and the ABC soap opera Loving (which premiered three months later), the series ran for a total of 1¼ years.
 The final episode aired on June 29, 1984; three days later, NBC began airing a television adaptation of the board game Scrabble, which would occupy the 11:30 a.m. timeslot for the first three years of its nearly six-year run.

 Episode status

-The studio master tapes of the 1968–70 version are not known to exist.
-They may have been erased by ABC as this was standard procedure for its daytime programs until 1978, although the controversies surrounding the show may also have played a role.
-At least three episodes, however, are known to survive as kinescopes on YouTube, as of 2023.

-In 2013, the studio master tapes of the 1983–84 version, which were in the possession of series creator Don Reid, were destroyed by a flood.
+In 2013, the Museum of Television Production Music reported that the studio master tapes of the 1983–84 version, which had been in the possession of series creator Don Reid, were destroyed by a flood.